opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ## tempo

 **Description**
-: How often the emissions occur for the subnet, expressed in number of blocks.
-This is also how often the Yuma Consensus runs for the subnet.
+: A duration of a number of blocks.
+Several subnet events occur at the end of every tempo period.
+For example, Yuma Consensus runs for the subnet and emissions are transferred to the hotkeys (delegated or staked).

 :::tip See also
 See also [Anatomy of Incentive Mechanism](../learn/anatomy-of-incentive-mechanism.md#tempo).
 :::

 **Value**
-: Set to `99` for Subnet-1.
-All other subnets are set to `360`.
+: Set to `99` blocks for Subnet-1.
+All user-created subnets are set to `360` blocks.

 **Setting**
 : Must not be changed.